jperkin/www.perkin.org.uk/_posts/2015-03-03-pkgsrc-2014Q4-lts-signed-packages-and-more.markdown

 and direct list:

 {% highlight console %}
-$ pkg_info -Q REQUIRES iftop
+$ pkg_info -Q REQUIRES libpcap
 /lib/libc.so.1
-/lib/libm.so.2
+/lib/libdlpi.so.1
 /lib/libnsl.so.1
 /lib/libsocket.so.1
 /lib/libumem.so.1
-/opt/local/lib/libncurses.so.5
-/opt/local/lib/libpcap.so.0
+/opt/local/gcc47/i486-sun-solaris2.11/lib/./libgcc_s.so.1
 {% endhighlight %}

-and increases the portability of our packages across illumos distributions.
+due to excluding all of `/lib/libdlpi.so.1`'s dependencies, and increases the portability of our packages across illumos distributions.

-In case you are wondering where all the libraries have gone, they were previously pulled in via `/opt/local/lib/libpcap.so.0` which has a dependency on `/lib/libdlpi.so.1`, which in turn is the library responsible for pulling in the large number of extra libraries from `/lib` and `/usr/lib`.

-Now that we only mark `/lib/libdlpi.so.1` as our required dependency, the distribution is free to manage its internal dependencies.
 We also get a side benefit of being able to easily identify packages which are incorrectly linking against system versions of e.g. `libxml2.so.2` when they should instead be using the pkgsrc version.

 ## Miscellaneous Improvements